anglerud/makespace_servo_demo/docs/index.md

 servos use.

-# Running the demo
+# Running the demos

+## stm32 and rust

+### Setup

+To prepare - go to https://rustup.rs/ and follow the instructions to get Rust installed.

+Add the cross-compilation target for the microcontroller:

+    rustup target add thumbv7m-none-eabi

+Install `probe-rs`'s dependencies with

+    sudo apt install -y libusb-1.0-0-dev libftdi1-dev libudev-dev

+and then `probe-rs` itself with

+    cargo install probe-run

+Set up the `udev` rules so that you can access the st-link programmer without having to use `sudo` or being the root user.
+Create the file `/etc/udev/rules.d/70-st-link.rules` and add the contents:

+    # STM32F3DISCOVERY rev A/B - ST-LINK/V2
+    ATTRS{idVendor}=="0483", ATTRS{idProduct}=="3748", TAG+="uaccess"

+    # STM32F3DISCOVERY rev C+ - ST-LINK/V2-1
+    ATTRS{idVendor}=="0483", ATTRS{idProduct}=="374b", TAG+="uaccess"

+Reload all the `udev` rules with:

+    sudo udevadm control --reload-rules

+Then plug in the St-Link V2 programmer.

+### Build, and flash the code

-We flash the code onto the blue pill with `cargo run`, which will invoke the `probe-run` programmer, part of the probe.rs toolchain.
+We flash the code onto the blue pill with `cargo run`, which will invoke the `probe-run` launcher, part of the probe.rs toolchain.
 This is configured via Cargo, the Rust package manager and build system.
+See `demo_stm32_rust/.cargo/config`.

 Note that `probe-run` also connects the debugger, so we'll be able to get debug prints and even stack traces from the code.